Chitharanjank/Notes/AWS/DAY-7/EBS.md

 ## Key Concepts
 EBS Volumes: These are virtual disks that you attach to EC2 instances.
 They appear as block devices, similar to hard drives, but they reside in the cloud.

-Persistence: Data stored in EBS volumes remains intact after you stop or terminate your EC2 instance (unlike instance store volumes, which are temporary).
+Persistence: Data stored in EBS volumes remains intact after you stop or terminate your EC2 instance.

 Snapshots: You can create backups of EBS volumes using snapshots, which can be stored in Amazon S3.
 Snapshots allow you to restore the data or create new volumes from them.